Media Literate Parenting

 Screens.
 Social Media.
 Self regulation.

-Read our articles for research-based guidance and insight.
+Read our articles for research-based insight.

 Recent and reliable resources

 - Sonia Livingstone is a UK researcher at the London School of Economics whom we recommend for her investigations into the opportunities and risks of digital media use in everyday lives of children and young people.
 For reliable data and parenting tips, subscribe to the LSE’s excellent blog, Parenting for a Digital Future.
 Follow her lively Twitter feed @Livingstone_S.